biomurph/HeartBone/README.md

 ### Heart Bone Software

+First, download the contents of this repository by clicking the "Download Zip" button on the right, or click [here](https://github.com/biomurph/HeartBone/archive/master.zip).
 The enclosed folder called HeartBone contains a Processing sketch and the current release of gifs engineered to run on the Heart Bone platform.
 Move the folder and it's entire contents to the location

 		User/Documents/Processing